PrairieLearn/PrairieLearn/docs/installingLocal.md

 cd /PrairieLearn
-npm ci                   # install packages, repeat this after switching branches or pulling new code docker/start_support.sh  # start the DB, cache, etc. node server              # run PrairieLearn itself
+npm ci                   # install packages, repeat this after switching branches or pulling new code docker/start_support.sh  # start the DB, cache, etc. make start               # run PrairieLearn itself

-# now you can Ctrl-C and run "node server" again to restart PrairieLearn (after code edits, for example)
+# now you can Ctrl-C and run "make start" again to restart PrairieLearn (after code edits, for example)
 # or Ctrl-C to stop PL and Ctrl-D to exit the container
 ```